-- Harbour capacity for wellboats: the largest wellboat berth in Scotland is at Mallaig, and enables access for vessels of up to 1,800m3 capacity.
+- O Harbour capacity for wellboats: the largest wellboat berth in Scotland is at Mallaig, and enables access for vessels of up to 1,800m3 capacity.
 Yet some Norwegian harbours enable boats of up to 3,000m3.
 Enabling larger vessels to dock in Scotland would facilitate more efficient growth of larger fish farms; - Capacity at other ports: lack of capacity for transhipment from road to sea-going vessels at other ports could place a constraint on growth.
 We note, however, that the on-going development of a new finfish feed production site at Kyleakin could result in more deliveries of feed directly by boat to the farms, so reduce the need for port transhipment; the resulting situation should be monitored before investment decisions are made; - Ferries: across the year as a whole, there is reported to be spare capacity on all Scotland's ferry services.
-But some peak-time sailings are full, and some concerns raised about the suitability of inter-island ferries in the Northern Isles, and there is a risk that ferry capacity could be a significant constraint to growth of aquaculture in the islands.
+But some peak-time sailings are full, and ferry capacity could be a constraint to growth of aquaculture in the islands.
 This is of particular importance if growth in other industries results in them generating more demand for ferry freight traffic, which could squeeze out aquaculture produce.
-There is a new fish market being built in Lerwick, for example, which will increase daily capacity from 3000 tonnes to 7000 tonnes, with the potential to put pressure on aquaculture transportation.
-Also, finalisation of the Ferries Review would enable hauliers and aquaculture producers to plan for island investment with more certainty than they are currently able.
-At present there is anxiety about the future of ferry freight fares for the Northern Isles. - The recent Audit Scotland Ferries Review recommends that Transport Scotland should (amongst other notable actions) develop a Scotland-wide, long-term strategy for its network of subsidised ferries as part of its Strategic Transport Projects Review; - Airports: better facilities for handling freight at Scottish airports (including provision for handling chilled goods which they currently lack) provides a potential option to enable faster access to international markets for aquaculture produce and fewer UK road miles.
+Finalisation of the Ferries Review would also enable hauliers and aquaculture producers to plan for island investment with more certainty than they are currently able.
+The recent Audit Scotland Ferries Review recommends that Transport Scotland should (amongst other notable actions) develop a Scotland-wide, long-term strategy for its network of subsidised ferries as part of its Strategic Transport Projects Review; - Airports: better facilities for handling freight at Scottish airports (including provision for handling chilled goods which they currently lack) provides a potential option to enable faster access to international markets for aquaculture produce and fewer UK road miles.
 But, given Heathrow's access to a much wider range of destinations and its much more comprehensive freight handling service, the demand for airfreight from Scotland remains to be tested; - Trunk Road delays: consultees report a generally high level of satisfaction with the Scottish Trunk Road's ability to cater for aquaculture traffic, though reducing delays in Fort William and Aberdeen would reduce haulage costs.
-But delays on the routes south to access English and European markets are reported to be increasing, and posing some risk to the carefullydesigned supply chains that place the main distribution centres at Bellshill and Larkhall within a driver's shift of the main Boulogne-sur-Mer northern European fish market;
+But delays on the routes south to access English and European markets are reported to be increasing, and posing some risk to the carefully-designed supply chains that place the main distribution centres at Bellshill and Larkhall within a driver's shift of the main Boulogne-sur-Mer northern European fish market; - Haulage industry capacity and efficiency: there is potential that a significant growth in demand for aquaculture road haulage, without reductions in demand from other sectors, could result in a capacity constraint in terms of numbers of drivers available, especially locally in rural Scotland.
+Improvements in communications network coverage would potentially aid driver recruitment and also enable hauliers to respond more effectively to unplanned changes in demand or operational difficulties.